Qiskit-Partners/qiskit-runtime/README.md

 ## Installation

-You need to install the required packages needed for the tutorials, which is documented in `requirements.txt`.
+You need to install the required packages needed for the tutorials, which are documented in `requirements.txt`.
 After that, you can download this repository and use Jupyter Notebook/Lab to explore the tutorials and learn how Qiskit Runtime works.